-2.4 Problems with Horizon
+2.6 Problems with Horizon

-2.4.1 The Calendar Square, Falkirk Problem
+2.6.1 The Calendar Square, Falkirk Problem

 Jenkins provides a summary of the problem first identified in proceedings relating to a sub post office in Calendar Square, Falkirk. (see Appendix C).
 Unfortunately, as Jenkins acknowledges, we have not been provided the transactions for the period prior to March 2006 when we may have been able to independently determine whether this was an issue for West Byfleet between 30/06/2005 and the bug fix to Horizon provided in March 2006.
 Jenkins confirms that the implementation of the Horizon system at West Byfleet, where each counter terminal is managed as a separate "stock unit" rather than all the terminals being pooled, is precisely the circumstances which could give rise to the 'Calendar Square' problem.
+The focus on the investigation has been on the losses in the 13 month period from Dec 2006 to Dec 2007 and so this hypothesis is an irrelevance.